CONTRACT LABOUR COMPLIANCE SERVICES

 • You can count on us to guide you through the complexities of labour and legal laws and make sure your company complies with all applicable regulations.
 For professional advice and assistance, get in touch with us right away.

-Contract Labour Compliance Requirements under Contract Labour Act:
+Contract Labour Legal Compliance Requirements under Contract Labour Act:

 To ensure compliance with the Contract Labour (Regulation & Abolition) Act, 1971, various measures are required: